Dynamic Grover Search: Applications in Recommendation systems and Optimization problems: Dynamic Grover's Search

 \textit{Proof 3:} For successfully having a gain $G$,

-as described in Appendix A1.\\
+as described in Appendix A1. $\qedsymbol$\\

-\textbf{Corollary 2:} If a state is selected in a Grover iteration and not in the next one, coefficient of the selected state after the next iteration will be less than those states which are not selected in both these rounds.\\
+\textbf{Lemma 2:} If a state is selected in the current Grover's iteration and not in the next one then the coefficient of this selected state after the next iteration will be less than those states which were not selected in either of these two iterations.\\